axodox/axodox-machinelearning/readme.md

 ## Integrating the component

-Prebuilt versions of the project can be retrieved from Nuget under the name Axodox.`MachineLearning` and added to Visual Studio C++ projects (both desktop and UWP projects are supported) with the x64 platform.
+Prebuilt versions of the project can be retrieved from Nuget under the name `Axodox.MachineLearning` and added to Visual Studio C++ projects (both desktop and UWP projects are supported) with the x64 platform.

 Basic integration:
 - Add the `Axodox.Common` and `Axodox.MachineLearning` packages to your project